codemagic-ci-cd/codemagic-docs/content/knowledge-base/import-variables-from-secret-manager.md

 ---
-title: Import Variables from a Secret Manager
+title: Importing variables from a secret manager
 weight: 2
 ---